Updated December 2022

 Payroll clerks have one of the most important roles in any company: making sure people get paid accurately and on time.

 And payroll clerks are in demand.
-Nearly every region of Manitoba gets the Government of Canada Job Bank's highest employment outlook rating for this career (3 stars).
+Nearly every region of Manitoba gets four or five stars from the Government of Canada Job Bank for employment outlook for this career (five stars being the highest rating).

 But a good employment outlook isn't the only reason to choose an occupation.
 Before you commit, you need more details about the role.
 Is it a good match for your interests and natural strengths?